 Diabetes UK has supported the creation of a National Inpatient Diabetes Covid-19 Response Team chaired by Professor Gerry Rayman.
-The group have published a series of new guidance to support inpatient diabetes care during the Covid-19 pandemic:
+The group has published a series of new guidance to support inpatient diabetes care during the Covid-19 pandemic.

 - View guidance from the East of England Diabetes Clinical Network: Delivering Diabetes Care during the Covid-19 Pandemic - the 'new normal' (Version 2, updated 22 June 2020) (PDF, 754 KB)